KelvinJZ/Toe-Tac-Tic/README.md

 ## Features
 - Having different colors for each playing peice
-- Has the ability to switch users per clickCreated with turtle
+- Has the ability to switch users per click
+- Created with turtle
 - Hosted by replit

 ## Link(s)